littlebee/react-datum/CONTRIBUTING.md

 The examples in src/examples will be picked up by the grunt build and watch and compiled to docs/examples.
 Each src file in src/examples is assumed to be a single contained example, needing nothing but the base dependencies:
 ```
-<script src="../../../dist/vendor/jquery.js"></script>
 <script src="../../../dist/vendor/react.js"></script>
 <script src="../../../dist/vendor/react-dom.js"></script>
 <script src="../../../dist/vendor/underscore.js"></script>
 <script src="../../../dist/vendor/backbone.js"></script>
-<script src="../../../dist/react-datum.js"></script>
 ```

-If you need a vendor.js that isn't in that set, go ahead and add it to scripts/lib/exampleFile.tpl.
+If you need a vendor.js that isn't in that set, go ahead and add it to bumbleDocs.coffee in the project root.
 Each example is wrapped in a self contained .html file that shows the source file code (with highlighting) on the left and a demo div on the right where the code is expected to render.
 The source is compiled from JSX down to JS and also placed in the docs/examples folder.
-To compile the examples just run the usual:
+To compile the examples just:

-`grunt build`
+`grunt docs`

 ## CSS